Wyatt Earp: Death

 Wyatt Earp was the last surviving Earp brother and the last surviving participant of the gunfight at the O.K.
 Corral when he died at home in the Earps' small rented bungalow at 4004 W 17th Street, in Los Angeles, of chronic cystitis on January 13, 1929, at the age of 80.
 The Los Angeles Times reported that he had been ill with liver disease for three years.
 His brother Newton had died almost a month prior on December 18, 1928.
-Wyatt was survived by Josephine and sister Adelia Earp Edwards.
+Wyatt was survived by Josephine and his sister, Adelia Earp Edwards.
 He had no children.
 Charlie Welsh's daughter Grace Spolidora and his daughter-in-law Alma were the only witnesses to Wyatt's cremation.
 Josephine was apparently too grief-stricken to assist.

 Hollywood pallbearers

 The funeral was held at the Congregational Church on Wilshire Boulevard.
-Earp's pallbearers were William J. Hunsaker, (Earp's attorney in Tombstone and noted Los Angeles attorney); Jim Mitchell (Los Angeles Examiner reporter and Hollywood screenwriter); George W. Parsons (founding member of Tombstone's "Committee of Vigilance"); Wilson Mizner (a friend of Wyatt's during the Klondike Gold Rush); John Clum (a good friend from his days in Tombstone, former Tombstone mayor, and editor of The Tombstone Epitaph); William S. Hart (good friend and Western actor and silent film star); and Tom Mix (friend and Western film star).
+Earp's pallbearers were William J. Hunsaker (Earp's attorney in Tombstone and noted Los Angeles attorney), Jim Mitchell (Los Angeles Examiner reporter and Hollywood screenwriter), George W. Parsons (founding member of Tombstone's "Committee of Vigilance"), Wilson Mizner (a friend of Wyatt's during the Klondike Gold Rush), John Clum (a good friend from his days in Tombstone, former Tombstone mayor, and editor of The Tombstone Epitaph), William S. Hart (good friend and Western actor and silent film star), and Tom Mix (friend and Western film star).
 Mitchell wrote Wyatt's local obituary.
 The newspapers reported that Tom Mix cried during his friend's service.
 When Josephine did not attend Wyatt's funeral, Grace Spolidora was furious.
 "She didn't go to his funeral, even.
 She wasn't that upset.
 She was peculiar.
 I don't think she was that devastated when he died."

 Privately buried

 Josephine, who was Jewish, had Earp's body cremated and secretly buried his remains in the Marcus family plot at the Hills of Eternity Memorial Park, a Jewish cemetery in Colma, California.
 When she died in 1944, her body was buried alongside his ashes.
-She had purchased a small white marble headstone which was stolen shortly after her death in 1944.
+She had purchased a small white marble headstone, which was stolen shortly after her death in 1944.
 It was discovered in a backyard in Fresno, California.
 A second flat granite headstone was also stolen.